-- // Have spent at least two of the three CEMS MIM terms abroad - // Have graduated from a local master's programme officially connected to the CEMS MIM - // Have completed the following 66 ECTS of course type elements: - Block Seminar at the beginning of CEMS MIM Term 1: 3 ECTS - Courses of which minimum one course is in Global Strategy, one course in Global Leadership during the CEMS MIM year; course(s) in hard skills of total min.
-5 ECTS during the CEMS MIM: min.
+- // Have spent at least two of the three CEMS MIM terms abroad - // Have graduated from a local master's programme officially connected to the CEMS MIM - ## Have completed the following 66 ECTS of course type elements: - Block Seminar at the beginning of CEMS MIM Term 1: 3 ECTS - Courses including one course in Global Strategy and one course in Global Leadership during the CEMS MIM year; course(s) in hard skills of a total value of minimum 5 ECTS during the CEMS MIM: min.
 45 ECTS - Global Citizenship Seminar in CEMS MIM Term 2: 1 ECTS - Business Project in CEMS MIM Term 2: 15 ECTS - Skill Seminars: min.
 2 ECTS

-- // In each academic term, minimum 24 and maximum 37.5 ECTS may be credited towards the CEMS MIM - // No more than 15 ECTS in Elective and Skill Seminar credits may be taken outside the CEMS MIM year - // A consecutive 8-week international Internship on first-job level - // Minimum language requirements

-Have passed a second language with a minimum level of B1 oral and B1 written - Have completed an elementary study of a third language $% \left( {{{\boldsymbol{x}}{i}}} \right)$
+- // In each academic term, a total value of minimum 24 and maximum 37.5 ECTS may be credited towards the CEMS MIM - // No more than 15 ECTS in Elective and Skill Seminar credits may be taken outside the CEMS MIM year - // A consecutive 8-week International Internship on first-job level - // Minimum language requirements - Have passed a second language with a minimum level of B1 oral and B1 written - Have completed an elementary study of a third language